If your are traveling to the state of Hawaii, please click here for important information.

 To limit exposure, a nasopharyngeal swab test is performed in your vehicle.
 There are designated areas in the parking lot at our facility.

 Results typically take 1-3 days to return.
-If your test result is negative, you will be notified by e-mail.
-If your test result is positive, you will be notified by phone and e-mail.
-When checking e-mail, be sure to also check your junk mail folder.
-If you do not receive an e-mail or call after 5 days, please call our front office at (760) 448-6650.
+You will need to obtain your result from the Danner Laboratory patient portal.
+Click here for complete instructions.
+If your test result is positive, you will also be notified by phone.
+If your result is not visible after 48 hours, please call our front office at (760) 448-6650.

 If you are experiencing symptoms, stay home and keep your distance from others.
-Follow Home Isolation Instructions and practice physical distancing as you recover, including distancing from other people in your home.
+Follow home isolation precautions and practice physical distancing as you recover, including distancing from other people in your home.

 If you do NOT have symptoms, but were identified by a medical professional as a close contact of someone who has tested positive, you should quarantine at home.
-Follow Home Quarantine Guidance in case you have been infected.
 If you are an essential worker, talk to your employer to see if you may continue working with extra precautions.

-If you have been advised to self isolate or quarantine, please follow Discontinuation of Isolation for Non Healthcare Settings for when to resume your normal activities.
+If you have been advised to self isolate or quarantine, please follow your county public health department reccomendations for when to resume your normal activities.